ramesaliyev/mom/README.md

     git clone git@github.com:ramesaliyev/mom-based-architecture-poc.git
 #### Start Everything
     docker-compose up
-#### After that you can;
+**Starting everything will take some time**, so be patient.
+When everything has started you can;
   - Navigate to admin panel at [localhost:7070](http://localhost:7070/)
   - Other other [management screens](#management-screens)

+# Debugging
+## Frontend
+For front-end debugging start containers without panel

+    docker-compose up postgresql_server postgresql_adminer rabbitmq redis_server redis_commander sandbox

+Then start panel locally.

+    npm i
+    npm start

+Then [see here](/frontend/panel/README.md) to debugging options.

 # Structure
 ## Backend
 Our main MOM based architecture what is this POC about.

 ## Frontend
 All front-end side of our applicaton.
 Since this POC is not about front-end architectures I've simply used [create-react-app](https://github.com/facebook/create-react-app) to bootstrap [react](https://reactjs.org/) apps, cleaned up unnecessary things, and created a simply architecture on top of it with [axios](https://github.com/axios/axios), [reach-router](https://reach.tech/router), [redux](https://redux.js.org/) and [material-ui](https://material-ui.com/).
+Since this is a POC front-end code running in development mode by default.
+So your changes will effect immediately.

 ### Panel
 Right now we have only one front-end app which is our admin panel.